hsnlab/escape/escape/doc/source/index.rst

   $ ESCAPE> core.service.rest_api.stop()

 One instance of the *ESCAPEInteractiveHelper* is registered by default under the
 name: *helper*.
-An example to dump the running configuration of ESCAPEv2:
+An example to dump the running configuration of ESCAPE:

 .. code-block:: bash